 “I love meeting people, and working with them,” Beverly said.
 “I love hearing their stories.
 I love making people feel comfortable.
 I am old and they’re old, so I know what makes them comfortable.”
 Beverly’s friendly personality and dry sense of humor help people feel heard and at ease.
 Spokane’s Regional Manager Kyle says that “Beverly is one of the most wonderful caregivers I’ve ever met.
 She is kind, compassionate, and an all-around team player.
 I’ve had her care for my own grandma—Bev is so wonderful!”

 Beverly works as a float for Family Resource, so she spends time with numerous different clients, often filling in for last-minute cancelations.
-Janessa, one of the Spokane branch’s Home Care Staffing Supervisors, says, “Bev is one of our floats, so she literally sees ALL of our clients, and they ALL love her.
+Janessa, one of the Spokane branch’s Home Care Caregiver Managers, says, “Bev is one of our floats, so she literally sees ALL of our clients, and they ALL love her.
 She is extremely hard-working, never complains, and is always willing to do extra when the staffing team needs her.”

 Bev has one long-term client that she’s been seeing for 3 years.
 It’s a couple who she considers to be “just the nicest people”.
 The husband actually tells her that he likes her a lot, which he doesn’t say to everybody.
 Beverly is very amicable and knows how to gently open people up.
 “Even if they’re not chatty, they’ll end up chatting with me,” she asserts.